-With people living longer and joint issues on the rise, more and more people are turning to supplements like glucosamine to help with their joint health and pain relief.
+With people living longer and joint pain on the rise, more and more people are turning to supplements like glucosamine gel to help with their joint health and pain relief.

-It plays an important part in building cartilage to support your joints, but it does have its limitations.
-It is most effective when combined with other cartilage building treatments that we will talk about at the end of this article.
+Glucosamine gel plays an important part in repairing knee cartilage damage and supporting cartilage in other joints, but it does have its limitations.
+It is most effective when combined with other cartilage building treatments which we’ll talk about shortly.

-The majority of glucosamine found in supplements and topical gels has been extracted from the shells of shellfish.
-For people who are vegan, there is also a synthetic version available made in laboratories.
+The majority of glucosamine found in supplements and topical gels has been extracted from the shells of shellfish – so for vegans, there is a synthetic option available.

 What is glucosamine?